malawadd/1inch-cross/README.md

 pnpm link --global @1inch/cross-chain-sdk
 ```

-### 2. Install Dependencies
+### 3. Install Dependencies

-Make sure your project has the necessary peer dependencies installed:
+Reinstall dependencies to ensure everything works with the linked version:

 ```bash
 pnpm install
 ```

-### 3. Use the SDK in Your Code
+### 4. Use the SDK in Your Code

 You can now import and use the SDK as normal: